 Does Pet Insurance Cover Heartworm Treatment: Bottom Line

 Accident and illness pet insurance will cover heartworm treatment if your pet develops the condition after you enroll and complete waiting periods.
 But only a few companies like Embrace, Lemonade and Pumpkin include this coverage in their plans.
-Whether you need pet insurance with heartworm treatment coverage depends on your budget, your pet's risk level, age and health.
+Whether you need the best pet insurance with heartworm treatment coverage depends on your budget, your pet's risk level, age and health.

 Pet Insurance That Covers Heartworm Treatment: FAQ